lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-[These three ways of modeling the decade 1789-99 have been described in sequence, but the research will actually be conducted simultaneously.]
-[I will look at how each of the three models represents the position of my case study authors in the canon] [I’ll try anything that will help me answer my central question: what late 18thC texts can be said to be “representative” of their period?
+Although these three ways of modeling the decade 1789-99 have been described in sequence, they will be researched in parallel, with an eye to the connections between them.
+[I will look at how each of the three models represents the position of my case study authors in the canon] [To interpret those findings, I will look at what each model occludes and what it renders visible] [I’ll try anything that will help me answer my central question: what texts can be said to be “representative” of this turbulent decade?
 And what do they “represent”?]

+## works cited ##

+Felski, Rita.
+The Limits of Critique.

+Gamer, Michael.
+Romanticism and the Gothic: Genre, Reception, and Canon Formation.
+Cambridge: Cambridge UP, 2000.
+Print.

+Lahti, Leo, Niko Ilomäki, and Mikko Tolonen.
+“A Quantitative Study of History in the English Short-Title Catalogue (ESTC), 1470-1800.”
+LIBER Quarterly 25.2 (2015): 87–31.
+Web.

+Marcus, Sharon, Heather Love, and Stephen Best.
+“Building a Better Description.”

+Moretti, Franco.
+Distant Reading.
+London: Verso, 2013.
+Print.

+Samuels, Lisa and Jerome McGann.
+“Deformance and Interpretation.”
+New Literary History 30.1 (Winter 1999): 25-56.
+JSTOR.
+Web.
+24 Feb.
+2014.

+Sedgewick, Eve.
+“Paranoid Reading and Reparative Reading, or, You’re So Paranoid, You Probably Think This Essay Is About You.”

+Zwicker, Steven N. “Is There Such a Thing as Restoration Literature?”
+Huntington Library Quarterly 69.3 (2006): 425–450.
+Web.